BCPrise Pty Ltd

 There is no warranty period for Consulting engagements.

 During this engagement and for six (6) months after expiry or termination of this Agreement, both parties agree not to offer any form of employment or engagement, either directly or indirectly, to any of the other’s employees and/or contractors, unless having first received written permission from the other party.
+A minimum fee of $50,000 is payable by the Client for an employee employed by the Client in this manner.

 Intellectual Property means any proprietary knowledge including inventions, trademarks, practical applications of good ideas, designs and implementations resulting from intellectual activity in the industrial, scientific, literary or artistic fields.